-Newtonian formulation, the constant velocity distribution at the entrance of the circular channel quickly changes to the fully developed velocity profile.
-In order to achieve the fully developed profile, the fluid near the middle of the channel needs to accelerate, whereas the fluid near the channel walls decelerates.
 The elongational flow due to this redistribution of the velocity field is slowed down when the effect of higher elongational viscosity is included in the simulation.
-Therefore, when the effect of the higher elongational viscosity is included in the simulation (Fig. 5b), the polymer is not able to achieve a fully developed velocity profile before it reaches the die entrance.
+Therefore, when the effect of the higher elongational viscosity is included in the simulation Figure 5b, the polymer is not able to achieve a fully developed velocity profile before it reaches the die entrance.

 Because of the larger depth of the manifold, instead of entering the land region of the die, polymer has a tendency to first flow through the manifold.
 However, since the depth and width of the manifold decrease towards the two ends, the flow in the manifold is somewhat elongational in nature.
 Due to this elongational nature of the flow in the manifold, as the effect of elongational viscosity is included in the simulation, the polymer has a slightly smaller tendency to flow through the manifold and higher tendency to enter the triangular land region.
 Therefore, near the entrance, the velocity is slightly higher in the triangular land region when the effect of elongational viscosity is included in the simulation.
-As shown in Fig. 6, this higher velocity near the middle of the triangular land region leads to higher unbalancing in the velocity distribution at the die exit when the effect of elongational viscosity is included in the simulation.
-Fig. 6 shows the exit velocity distributions at three different locations in the thickness direction.
-With hbeing the dimension of die opening in the thickness direction, and z pointing in the upward direction, z/h = 0is located at the midplane of the die, and z/h = 0.25 and z/h = -0.25 correspond to the centers of the upper and lower die halves, respectively, at the die exit.
-It is evident from Fig. 6 that the velocity in the midplane is lower when the effect of elongational viscosity is included in the simulation, whereas away from the midplane the velocity is higher with elongational viscosity effect.
-It was confirmed that the total flow rate at the die exit is the same for the simulations with and without elongational viscosity effect, and matches with the flow rate specified at the entrance.
+As shown in Figure 6, this higher velocity near the middle of the triangular land region leads to higher unbalancing in the velocity distribution at the die exit when the effect of elongational viscosity is included in the simulation.
+From Figure 6, which shows the exit velocity distribution at the mid-plane, it appears as if the flow rate is lower when the effect of elongational viscosity is included in the simulation.
+However, the lower mid-plane velocity in the case with elongational viscosity effects is because of a difference in the gap-wise velocity distribution in the two simulations.
+It was confirmed that the flow rate at exit is the same in both the simulations.